 Interact Face-to-Face

 Journalists are typically very active and amiable people.
 It’s probably one of the reasons why they chose a fast-paced career that involves daily interactions with people.
-If you’re trying to get a journalist’s attention, an email may not cut it.
+When trying to get a journalist’s attention, an email may not cut it.
 Try to schedule a time to visit their office or meet for a quick coffee nearby.
-Your meetings can be brief—even as short as 30 minutes—just enough time to meet and establish a professional connection.
+Your meetings can be brief—even as short as 30 minutes — just enough time to meet and establish a professional connection.

 Remember, relationships go two ways.